 11:00 AM — For the next couple hours, you help WooCommerce store owners and developers get the most out of our products.
 From assisting with new setups to solving complex technical riddles, there’s always a new challenge to overcome, every day!

-13:30 PM — A teammate has just finished working on a fix that a customer is waiting for.
-While waiting for automated tests to pass, you check out the branch containing the fix and carry out some manual tests.
-Then, you build a patched, pre-release version of the plugin and share it with the customer.
+13:30 PM — A bugfix that you’ve been waiting for is ready!
+You build a patched, pre-release version of the plugin and share it with the customer.

 14:00 PM — The support queue is cleared, so you decide to take a break for a couple hours and do some more work later.
 Before logging off, you quickly write a note about a feature request you’d like to discuss at the team’s bi-weekly product hangout.

-Later, you grab your laptop again to work on a few more tickets — or perhaps you dust off your writing skills to help the team ship a major release: You review/update documentation, or maybe tweet about a cool new feature.
+Later, you grab your laptop again to work on a few more tickets — or perhaps you dust off your writing skills to help the team ship a major release: You review/update documentation, or write about a new feature in our blog.

 Sounds interesting?
 Apply!